Orchestration

-Between "issue appears in your tracker" and "agent finishes work," a lot happens inside Sortie.
-This document explains the orchestration model — the design choices that determine when agents run, what happens when they fail, and how state stays consistent across restarts.
-You don't need this to use Sortie, but you need it to reason about Sortie under failure, tune its behavior with confidence, or contribute to its internals.
+Between “issue appears in your tracker” and “autonomous coding agent finishes work,” a lot happens inside Sortie.
+This document explains the orchestration model β the design choices that determine when agents run, what happens when they fail, and how state stays consistent across restarts.
+You don’t need this to use Sortie, but you need it to reason about Sortie under failure, tune its behavior with confidence, or contribute to its internals.

 The poll-dispatch-reconcile loop